 The main reason to blog on Quora is because it eliminates the legwork of finding an engaged audience for your own blog.
 Your audience is already on Quora, and through a simple search, they will be able to find your blog if you’re writing about things that interest them.

-It’s also great for SEO purposes because Quora already has plenty of Google Cred.
-Keep an eye out when you’re looking to Google for answers – you’ll find that there will be links to Quora properties on the first few pages more often than not.
+It’s also great for SEO purposes because Quora already has plenty of Google search authority.
+Keep an eye out when you’re looking to Google for answers: You’ll find that there will be links to Quora properties on the first few pages more often than not.

 How often should you post?